 Having defined the code and data segments for the new process, we need only define the stack pointer.
 After we do so we can jump to the new process, much like we do after fork.
-Instead of using ente_forked_process, las we did in fork, we call enter_new_process and provide the address of main.
+Instead of using enter_forked process, like with fork, we call enter_new_process and provide the address of main.
 The function will set up the program counter and store the userspace addresses of the command line arguments to the right registers.

-4.2 Argument passing to runprogram
+4.2 Extending runprogram

 It is this last part of runprogram that we must extend to add argument passing functionality.
-Notice that we are passing argc with value 0 and a null pointer for the argument vector argv to enter_new_process.
-Note: we do not at any point actually copy the arguments out to the new process.
+Notice that we are passing enter_new_process an argc of 0 and a null pointer for the argument vector.
+We also do not at any point actually copy the arguments out to the new process.
 The reason is that runprogram does not have access to them.

 First we need to actually have the arguments available in runprogram.
 Its caller, cmd_progthread, in kern/startup/menu.c has a pointer to the arguments and the number of arguments.
-We only need to change the call to runprogram to accept the number and array of arguments that are already available in cmd_progthread.
+We only need to change the call to runprogram to accept the number and array of arguments that are available in cmd_progthread.

-Programming: Modify the call to runprogram:

-- to accept the number of arguments - and the array of in-kernel arguments.
+Programming: Modify the call to runprogram to accept the number of arguments and array of in-kernel arguments.
 Pass the program name as part of the argument array.
 Hint: Its definition and declaration should accept the same arguments as a regular C main function.
-The decalration of runprogram is in kern/include/test.h.
+Note: that the decalration of runprogram is in kern/include/test.h.

-Now, that we have argc and argv available in runprogram, we must pass them to the process.
-We are currently running in the kernel context, and the arguments are in the kernel's part of the address space.
-Both the arguments' and the argv vector's location have to be in userspace for the program to be able to read them.
+Now that we have argc and argv available in runprogram, we must pass them to the process.
+We are currently running in a kernel context, and the arguments are in the kernel's part of the address space.
+Both the arguments' and the argv vector's location has to be in userspace for the program to be able to read them.
 To do that, we must copy the arguments out to the userspace part of the address space.

-We cannot store the arguments in the heap; the user space allocator would have no way of knowing we did so.
+We cannot store the arguments in the heap; the userspace allocator would have no way of knowing we did so.
 We can try instead putting the arguments in the stack segment.
-In that case, though, they will be over written if enough data gets written to the stack if we put them in before the stack pointer.
-We instead have to put them in memory that user space would never attempt to use.
+In that case, though, they will be overwritten if enough data gets written to the stack if we put them in 'before' the stack pointer .
+We instead have to put them in memory that userspace would never attempt to use.

 The solution is to place the arguments after the stack pointer, decrementing the latter to make room for the arguments.
 We essentially use the stack segment as a bump allocator, with the stack pointer being the bump pointer.
 We make enough room between the stack pointer and the end of userspace to fit all the command line arguments.
 Since userspace will never increment the stack pointer beyond the initial value we pass to it, the arguments are safe.

-As an example, suppose we want to pass the string "abcd" to userspace.
-The initial stack pointer value is 0x7fffff fffff.
-We decrement the pointer to fit the string, together with the trailing null 0, for a final value of 0x7ffff fffa.
+As an example, suppose we want to pass the string 'abcd' to userspace.
+The initial stack pointer value is 0x7fffff ffff.
+We decrement the pointer to fit the string, together with the trailing null $\0$, for a final value of 0x7ffff fffa.
 The address of the string in userspace is 0x7fffff fffa.

-Programming: Implement a new function, called argcopy_out.

-- the function should receive as arugments: - the stack pointer by reference, and - and a string to be copied out - the function should: - decrement the stack pointer to make room for the argument, - make sure that the new address of stack pointer is 4 byte aligned, then - use the copyoutstr function to copy the argument to the newly bump allocated space in userspace. - The function should return the userspace address of the copied string.
+Programming: Implement a function argcopy_out that gets passed the stack pointer by reference and a string to be copied out, decrements the stack pointer, then uses the copyoutstr function to copy the argument to the newly bump allocated space in userspace.
+The function returns the userspace address of the copied string.